raheelaahmed/guage-calculator/README.md

 ## credits:

-I have created menu function following video from youtube.
+I have created "menu function" following video from youtube.

   https://www.youtube.com/watch?v=63nw00JqHo0

+I heve used W3 and code institute course for learning.

 I would like to thank my mentor Alan for appriciating my idea and guiding me throughout the project development.
 I would like to thank Amy to test the project  for me and for value able suggesstions.
+I would like to thank Tuter Support of code institute as well, they helped out in successfull Deployment on Heroku plateform.